yunzinan/yunzinan.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 I'm currently a 4th year student of Computer Science at Nanjing University.
 I've been studying Chemistry and Computer Science for the past two years, after which I changed my major from Chemistry to CS.
 I have been admitted to pursue my Master degree at School of Software, Tsinghua University without entrance examination.
-I used to do Brain-Computer Interface research, now I mainly focus on Software Analysis and Software Engineering.
+I used to do Brain-Computer Interface research, now I mainly focus on Software Engineering and Machine Learning Applications.

 {style="text-align: justify;"}